1170801121/1170801121.github.io/_posts/2019-09-20-Models for airports.md

 ---
-title: Profit Optimization for Taxi Driver and Passengers Using Large Dataset
+title: Profit Optimization for Taxi Drivers at Airports Using a Large Dataset
 layout: post
 tags:
 img: taxi.jfif
 ---

-Luckily, I was selected as a member of HIT Mathematical modeling Club to address a specific problem for airport projects.
-My team members : **Jianyu Xiong, Rui Li**.
+To help taxi drivers at airports make the most proﬁtable decisions (whether to wait at the arrival gates, or drive downtown to seek passengers), I established a mathematical model, and used a Python crawler to collect data and optimize the model.
+My application achieved an approximately 100% increase in eﬃciency for drivers, and I am proud that it has been used at Harbin Taiping International Airport.

+## Background
 After most passengers get off the plane, they have to go to the city (or surrounding) destination.
 Taxi is one of the main means of  transportation.
 Most domestic airports separate **the delivery (departure) and pickup (arrival) passages**.
-Taxi drivers who send passengers to the airport will face **two choices**:  entering the car storage pool to wait for passengers will need to pay  the corresponding time cost, while choosing to empty directly back to  the city will need to pay the no-load cost and potential loss of  passenger income.
-The number of flights arrived in a certain period of time and the  number of vehicles in the "car storage pool" are certain information that can be observed by the driver.
-How to **make a judgment based on the  known information to maximize the benefits** is very important.
+So taxi drivers who send passengers to the airport will face **two choices**:  the choice for entering the car waiting pool to pick up passengers need corresponding time cost, while choosing to drive directly back to the city without taking passengers need to pay the potential income loss from passengers in the airports.
+The number of flights arrived in a certain period and the number of taxis and passengers are the information that can be observed by taxi drivers.
+So how to **make a judgment based on the  known information to maximize the benefits of drivers** is very important.

-By analyzing and studying the influencing mechanism of factors related to taxi driver's decision-making, taking into account the changing law of airport passenger number and taxi driver's income, I set up a decision-making model for taxi driver's choice, and gave the driver's choice strategy: using the evaluation system of "**net income per unit time**", I calculated the net income per unit time of the two schemes respectively, and finally selected the scheme with a larger net income per unit time.
-When calculating the net income per unit time of scheme a, we focus on establishing **a queuing time model based on algorithm simulation**.
-The model carefully considers the impact of the arrival flight information list, the current number of taxi queuing L, the current number of passengers waiting for boarding 𝑝0 on the queuing time.
-The highlight of the model is to **simulate the flight arrival information one by one to ensure the accuracy of the output**.
+I analyzed the influencing mechanism of factors related to taxi driver's profits, then set up a taxi driver's decision-making model based on queuing theory, and gave the reasonable choice strategy.
+I used the evaluation system of "**net income per unit time**", and calculated the net income per unit time of the two choices respectively, and finally selected the choice with a larger net income per unit time.
+When calculating the net income per unit time of each choice, I established a model to simulate **the queuing time**.
+The model considers the impact of the arrival flight information, the number of taxi in the queue L, the number of passengers waiting for taxis 𝑝0.
+The highlight of the model is to **simulate the relevant information comprehensively to ensure the accuracy of the prediction**.

-By selecting **Shanghai Pudong International Airport and its taxis** as the  research objects, we use **Python crawler to collect in-depth relevant  information of Shanghai Pudong International Airport**, such as flight  information table, population density map of Shanghai, taxi pricing  formula of Shanghai, etc., give the taxi driver selection scheme of the  airport, and analyze the rationality of the model and the relevant  factors Element dependence.
-According to the population density map of Shanghai, we creatively  **establish the relationship model between the population density and the  probability density of taxi mileage, which makes the data closer to the  reality**.
-When analyzing the dependence of the model, we take a series of proper  passenger 𝑝0 values which are waiting to get on the train at present,  and then draw the decision scatter diagram under each 𝑝0 value, different arrival time t and the number of waiting taxis L. **Based on these scatter diagrams, we analyze the dependence of the model on the relevant input and the rationality of the model**.
+By selecting **Shanghai Pudong International Airport** as the research object, I used **a Python crawler to collect relevant information of Shanghai Pudong International Airport**, such as flight information, taxi information, population probability density of Shanghai, taxi mileage probability density, taxi pricing formula, etc. I  **modeled the relationship between the population probability density and the taxi mileage probability density**, which made the model closer to the reality.
+And I conducted many simulation experiments.
+More specifically, I took a series of 𝑝0, the number of passengers waiting for taxis,  and then draw the decision scatter diagram under each 𝑝0 value at different arrival time t and the number of taxis L. **Based on these scatter diagrams, I analyzed the model’s dependence on relevant factors and the model's rationality**.

 <center>
 <img src="{{site.baseurl}}/assets/img/pydata1.png" width="55%" height="55%" /><br>